 - Race schedule: is often the same order as the practice order.
 If not we’ll announce that in the driver’s meeting.
 Three heat rounds will be run for each class.
 Race length is six laps each heat for the Kid Karts and eight, ten and twelve for the other classes.

 If we’ve left anything off of this list and events of the day have you scratching your head ask a seasoned go-karter what’s going on, or ask one of the track crew.

-Practice will be available on Friday the 20th and Saturday the 21st.
-Saturday’s hours will be 1 PM to 5 PM.
+Practice will be available on Friday the 29th and Saturday the 30th.
+Hours both days will be Noon to 5 PM.

 - Briggs LO 206 Class Updates - 05/28/2020

 - 2020 Season Reserved Parking and Practice Pass Sale - 02/20/2020

 - Lake Speed Attends Sugar River Raceway’s ‘Brodhead Historics’ Vintage Karting Event - 07/19/2019